AravindKurapati/Follicular-Lymphoma-Subtypes/README.md

 ## Motivation

 Follicular lymphoma is clinically heterogeneous. ~20% of patients progress rapidly with poor outcomes, while others remain indolent for years.
-RNA-seq reveals transcriptional subtypes that predict prognosis — but:
+RNA-seq reveals transcriptional subtypes that predict prognosis, but:

 - **RNA-seq is expensive, slow, and unavailable in most labs**
 - **H&E slides are free, instant, and everywhere**